-2.1 Why Some Preferences May Not Work
+2.2 Why Some Preferences May Not Work

-Many commentators view trade preferences as having failed in their stated goals of increasing the value of developing countries' exports and leading to diversified exports.
-While the empirical literature, contrary to this view, actually tends to find statistically significant effects of at least some of the EU's preference schemes, this section will outline some of the factors that have been discussed as potential reasons for preferences not to work.2
+While the empirical literature, as outlined above, actually tends to find statistically significant effects of at least some of the EU's preference schemes, in policy and academic circles, many commentators still tend to view trade preferences as having failed in their stated goals of increasing the value of developing countries' exports and leading to diversified exports.
+This section will outline some of the factors that have been discussed as potential reasons for preferences not to work.